edalfon/blognow/content/post/2021-12-05-test-driving-duckdb-and-arrow/index.en.markdown

 -   [ ] Try to find the underlying cause of DuckDB getting slower
 -   [ ] Perhaps fiddle with config options for each backend and ingest method.
 So far I used only the defaults.
+-   [ ] Take a look at the gains that would bring setting optimal data types
 -   [ ] Compare size on disk
 -   [ ] Compare aggregate queries
 -   [ ] Compare joins
 -   [ ] Sometime, try and run this kind of thing on a not-so-poorman’s laptop
+-   [ ] What about an alter table add column, in a columnar format?
 -   [ ] …

 [^1]: meaning it does not fit comfortably in my laptop’s 32GB of RAM.